MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-1204-database-engine-error.md

 - The lock manager won't use more than 60 percent of the memory available to [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)], and the threshold has already been met.

-- You have set up the [sp_configure](/sql/relational-databases/system-stored-procedures/sp-configure-transact-sql) option **locks** to a non-default, non-dynamic value.
+- You have set up the option **locks** of the system stored procedure [sp_configure](/sql/relational-databases/system-stored-procedures/sp-configure-transact-sql) to a non-default, non-dynamic value.

 - You have enabled trace flags [1211](/sql/t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql#tf1211), [1224](/sql/t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql#tf1224), or both on your SQL Server to control lock escalation behavior, and you're executing queries that require many locks.